Empower AgriWomen

 Empowering Small-Scale Producers

 The project helps female farmers organize into groups or cooperatives to improve storage and marketing.
 They gain access to materials, tools, training, financing, and legal support.
-Additionally, savings groups and service hubs offering milk testing and soil analysis are being piloted.
+Additionally, savings groups and service hubs offering product testing and soil analysis are being piloted.

 Training for Sustainable Agriculture

-Swisscontact provides technical and business training for dairy and vegetable producers.
+Swisscontact provides technical and business training for livestock and vegetable producers.
 Topics include water management, energy efficiency, animal health, pest control, business planning, and marketing.
 Sustainable and climate-friendly practices are integrated into all training activities.

 New Business Models and Market Opportunities